couchbaselabs/cb_brpc/docs/en/couchbase_example.md

 - **High-level API**: Recommended for most applications - simple, with built-in SSL support
 - **SSL Support**: Essential for Couchbase Capella and secure local deployments
 - **Thread Safety**: Each thread should create its own authenticated `CouchbaseOperations` instance
-- **Collection Support**: Native support for collection-scoped operations
+- **Collection Support**: Native support for collection-scoped operations with efficient concurrent metadata caching

 ---